sirbots/nd-youtube-search/README.md

 ## Developing

+Once you've cloned the repo, run `npm install` to install the dependencies, create an .env files and add your own Youtube API key.

-Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:
+Then start a development server:

 ```bash
 npm run dev